trufflesuite/trufflesuite.com/src/tutorials/drizzle-and-contract-events.md

 The dapp is now a consumer of Drizzle's `EVENT_FIRED` action item and can coordinate with other services to implement its business logic.

+More Drizzle actions are listed in our [Drizzle Actions documentation](/docs/drizzle/reference/drizzle-actions).